jpwhalley/GMS_Stats_Course/2_Statistical_Modelling/1_Introduction/O_bld_group_genome_wide_comparison.md

 Suppose we compare our finding with all other 'similar' variants in the genome.
 They have all been genotyped on the same set of samples.
 So they represent the same sampling biases (if any) and the same demography.
 However, due to recombination they also represent many independent draws from the genealogical history of the sample.

-The file `recessive_counts_matching_O_frequency.csv` contains data for all the alleles in our study that match the frequency of the O blood group mutation.
+The file `recessive_counts_matching_O_frequency.csv.gz` contains data for all the alleles in our study that match the frequency of the O blood group mutation.

 Load it: